roccomoretti/mmmm/README.md

-# mmmm
+# MacroMolecular Modeling and Manipulation

-MacroMolecular Modeling and Manipulation
+_Because "design" didn't start with M_